 - Admire Street Art – There are so many areas in Gamcheon Culture Village to see the beautiful street art.
 If you follow the path on the Gamcheon Culture Village Map, you will find some of the best street art in the area.

-Where to eat in Gamcheon Village
+Where to eat in Busan Gamcheon Culture Village

 - Street Food Vendors – I highly suggest you eat at the many street food vendors and enjoy snacks rather than trying to find a restaurant.
 There are not many restaurants in the area and can be typically expensive compared to the rest of Busan.
+Bungeoppang which is in the shape of a fish and filled with sweet red beans is popular street food to have there.

-Cafes in Gamcheon Village
+Cafes in Busan Gamcheon Culture Village

-- Coffee It House – This is a beautiful cafe in Gamcheon Village to enjoy the beautiful views.
+- Coffee It House – This is a beautiful colorful cafe in Gamcheon Village to enjoy the beautiful views.

 - Gamnae Cafe – While the views aren’t the best, the location is good and so is the coffee.
 You may stumble upon it during your self-guided map tour.